rickvig/mt-ess/README.md

-# Essensial repo for Data Lakehouse
+# Essential repo for Data Lakehouse